marcon29/rails-archery-score-tracker/notes.md

 # End Controller
     - can't allow ability to change End number via update (or create either)
         - should be able to do by not allowing via strong params
+        - can't be number = "" - that won't work, can't be anything at all

+# Shot Controller
+    - can't allow ability to change End number via update (or create either)
+        - should be able to do by not allowing via strong params
+        - can't be number = "" - that won't work, can't be anything at all

 # Sessions Controller